Mysterious hooded figure in shadow with face obscured, wearing a dark purple hoodie.

 Conclusion: Understanding Our Fascination with the Unknown

-But this curiosity comes with responsibility.
-To navigate the swirl of information and rumor, we need to question relentlessly, think critically, and stay open to the unsettling possibility that reality is both stranger and simpler than our theories suggest.
+But curiosity carries responsibility.
+To navigate the swirl of information and rumor, we need to question relentlessly, think critically, and seek primary sources.
+The signal is there—buried beneath the noise.

 Signal Decoder: Uncovering the FAQs